datagrok-ai/public/help/access/parameterized-queries.md

 ### Output parameters

-A dataframe is returned by default as a query result.
-If you plan to obtain a value of different data type (for instance, in your JavaScript code), you can explicitly specify it in the output parameter.
+A [dataframe]() is returned by default as a query result.
+If you plan to obtain a value of a different data type (for instance, in your JavaScript code), you can explicitly specify it in the output parameter.
 Below is an example from [Chembl](https://github.com/datagrok-ai/public/tree/master/packages/Chembl) package: